USP <800> Compliance Guide: Everything You Need to Know

-Did you know that “about 8 million U.S. healthcare workers are potentially exposed to hazardous drugs, including pharmacy and nursing personnel, physicians, operating room personnel, environmental services workers, workers in research laboratories, veterinary care workers, and shipping and receiving personnel?"1 That’s a lot of lives that could be negatively affected if the proper safety measures aren’t put into place.
-USP 800 was put into place to protect you because although as a healthcare worker your main priority is caring for your patients -
+Did you know that “about 8 million U.S. healthcare workers are potentially exposed to hazardous drugs, including pharmacy and nursing personnel, physicians, operating room personnel, environmental services workers, workers in research laboratories, veterinary care workers, and shipping and receiving personnel?”1

 This guide will cover:

-What does "USP" even stand for?
+What does “USP” stand for?

-Time passed and eventually the Food and Drug act came along in 1906 – this added another level of authority to USP.
+The inaugural United States Pharmacopeia (USP) was created by a group of American Physicians in 1820.
+This was the next phase of the “drug book.”
+The USP outlined formulas for over 200 drugs “considered to be the ‘most fully established and best understood.’”2 Time passed and eventually the Food and Drug act came along in 1906 – this added another level of authority to USP.
 Now, with public involvement and clear-intentions, scientific experts volunteer to create and establish these new USP standards.
 For deeper look at the origins of USP’s history, view their site here.

 What are antineoplastic drugs?

-So glad you asked.
 According the CDC, “Antineoplastic drugs are medications used to treat cancer.
-Antineoplastic drugs are also called anticancer, chemotherapy, chemo, cytotoxic, or hazardous drugs.”3 You can view NIOSH's full List of Antineoplastic or other Hazardous Drugs in Healthcare Settings here.
-You can also download a list we put together for you based on NIOSH's information:
+Antineoplastic drugs are also called anticancer, chemotherapy, chemo, cytotoxic, or hazardous drugs.”3 You can view NIOSH’s full List of Antineoplastic or other Hazardous Drugs in Healthcare Settings here.
+You can also download a list we put together for you based on NIOSH’s information:

 These types of drugs are known to cause adverse health effects – which is why USP <800> is implementing a standard for safer handling.
 Mishandling of Hazardous Drugs can lead to damage in major organs and cause reproductive challenges.